 The In Loco Media's site, before the redesign, was focused only on advertisers.
-This was considered a problem because the enterprise also had publishers as stakeholders.
+This was considered a problem since the enterprise also had publishers as stakeholders.
 As different groups, they have different intentions when contacting In Loco: the former wants to show their brand/product and the latter wants to monetize their apps.
 So it was necessary to give attention to both, clarifying that In Loco could help them, without one detracting importance from the other.

 The process has begun with a chat between the team - a designer and me - and the CEO to align enterprise goals and how the new site would help to reach these objectives.
-We also talked to the CMO, in order to identify what the marketing team intended, and which discourse we could use on the site.
+We also talked to the CMO, to identify what the marketing team intended, and which discourse we could use on the site.

 In Loco Media's main page sketch

 This step has been very important and critical because we've needed to identify and find a way to communicate these goals through the site pages.
 And try to solve inconsistencies created by the former site.